-Rhode Island Nursing Home Abuse & Neglect Lawyers
+Rhode Island Nursing Home Abuse & Neglect Attorneys

 There are plenty of statistics to show that nursing home abuse is a problem that is not going to end any time soon.
 It seems that nursing home administrators would rather risk the improper care and neglect of patients rather than expending adequate sums to hire the right number of workers and properly train them.
 News media reports indicate that over 90 percent of nursing homes do not hire enough staff workers to provide the proper treatment of patients.
 The result is that residents may be abandoned, not properly supervised or even dropped during transitions.